fitbenchmarking/fitbenchmarking/docs/source/contributors/structure.rst

 Jacobian (``jacobian``)
 =======================

-This directory holds the Jacobian classes use for the controllers for the fitting algorithm.
+This directory holds the Jacobian classes used for the controllers for the fitting algorithm.